 Meta mail packages are generated by backend.
-These files are located in directory and one part of the file name is the ID of the mailing.
+These files are located in directory /home/openemm/var/spool/META and one part of the file name is the ID of the mailing.
 If files with the ID of the mailing to be stopped, are removed, they are no longer distributed by the backend for dispatch to its mailer service.
-However, to avoid internal conflicts, you have to stop process pickdist before deleting the files with
+However, to avoid internal conflicts, you have to stop process pickdist before deleting the files with and you have to re-start pickdist afterwards with